epfl-ada/ada-2024-project-phpjj1/README.md

 - Perform time series analysis on aggregated data

 ### 29.11.2024 - 06.12.2024
 - Regression analysis between emotional profiles and the actor traits gender and age
-- Chi-squared test between different emotions and movie language
 - Visualization of results

 ### 06.12.2024 - 13.12.2024